quantori/FastqHeat/README.md

   -M METHOD, --method METHOD
                         Choose different type of methods that should be used for data retrieval:
                         Aspera (a), FTP (f), fasterq_dump (q).
-By default it is fasterq_dump (q)
+By default it is fasterq_dump (q) -c CORES, --cores CORES
+                        Number of CPU cores to utilise (for subcommands that support parallel execution)
 ```

 This is also accessible as `fastqheat.py -h/--help`.